hhagenbuch/bookstore/README.md

 ## Overview

-The Bookstore API is a simple RESTful API for managing users, books, and orders in an online bookstore.
-It is built using Go and utilizes Gorilla Mux for routing and GORM for database management.
+The Bookstore API is a robust and scalable RESTful API designed for managing users, books, and orders in an online bookstore.
+It is built using Go, leveraging Gorilla Mux for routing and GORM for database management.

 ## Features